darryncampbell/MX-SignatureAuthentication-Demo/README.md

 Examples of services that an application might want to call:

 - Event injection service: Used by remote desktop apps to inject keystrokes / taps into the device.
-- OEM Info: used to access many of the device identifier properties removed from standard Android APIs in version 10.
+- OEM Info: used to access many of the device identifier properties removed from standard Android APIs in Android 10.

 ## What is a package signature?